mythreyi22/Final/readme.md

 4. No leaks or check failures were found

-If all these tests pass, then you have a reasonable expecation that the patch does not break anything and can be sent to the mailing list.
+If all these tests pass, then you have a reasonable expectation that the patch does not break anything and can be sent to the mailing list.